Why AI Literacy is the Most In-Demand Career Skill for 2026

 The New Basic Skill: What AI Literacy Actually Means

-For decades, "digital literacy" meant you could navigate a computer, send an email, and maybe build a decent PowerPoint.
+For decades, "digital literacy" meant you could use a computer, send an email, and maybe build a decent PowerPoint.
 Today, experts at Pfeiffer University on AI Literacy argue that AI literacy has become just as fundamental.

 But don't let the name intimidate you.
 AI literacy isn't about writing complex code or being a data scientist.
 It’s simply the ability to understand, use, and critically evaluate AI tools to solve real-world problems.
 It’s about moving past the idea that AI is a "futuristic toy" and seeing it for what it is: a core productivity engine.